Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Administration/Profiles.md

 !!! info "Renaming the active Profile"
     You cannot rename the active Profile in Profinity.
 In order to rename the active Profile, you must change to a different Profile, rename the desired Profile, and then change back.
 It may help to create a temporary Profile for this purpose, which can be deleted after you have renamed your desired Profile.

-Profinity ships with an example Profile called the PET Profile (Prohelion / Elmar / Tritium) which contains all the necessary configuration to support a vehicle based on Prohelion, Elmar, and Tritium technologies.
-If you wish to use this Profile as a basis for your own work, we would suggest copying it to a new file name as the file is overwritten each time you install a new version of Profinity. <!-- Check this -->
+Profinity ships with an example Profile called the PET Profile (Prohelion / Elmar / Tritium), which contains the necessary configuration to support a vehicle based on Prohelion, Elmar, and Tritium technologies.
+If you want to use this Profile as a basis for your own work, we recommend copying it to a new file name because the file is overwritten each time you install a new version of Profinity.

-# Profinity Profile Packs
+## Profinity Profile Packs

 Profinity Profile Packs are a new introduction to Profinity V2 and serve as an extension to the Profile-based structure of Profinity Classic.
 A Profile Pack packages everything related to your instance of Profinity, allowing you to easily configure multiple machines to run the same system.